kurumar/ten-x-engineer/README.md

 1. Clone this repository
 2. Install dependencies with `npm install`
 3. Deploy the worker to Cloudflare with `npm run deploy`
-4. Create secrets in the worker settings for the following variables:
+4. Create secrets in the Cloudflare worker dashboard for the following variables:
     - `GITHUB_API_TOKEN`: A GitHub API token with access to the repository.
     - `GITHUB_REPO`: The name of the repository to commit to.
     - `GITHUB_OWNER`: The owner of the repository.